maciejg-git/vue-litewind/src/documentation/pages/notify.md

 - `top-*` , `bottom-*` , `left-*` and `right-*` to place it in desired position,
 - `w-*` class to set width of notify windows,
-- `space-y-*` to add some gaps between notifications,
+- `space-y-*` to optionally add some gaps between notifications,

-For example `bottom-4 right-10 w-[350px] space-y-4` will make notifications appear in the bottom right corner of the screen.
+For example `bottom-4 right-10 w-[350px] space-y-4` classes will make notifications appear in the bottom right corner of the screen.
 Notifications will be 350px wide and seperated with 1rem of space.
+This is the same setup as in example below.

 ###### Adding new notifications

 To add new notifications import and call `useNotify` function anywhere in your application.
 You can then use returned object and its `push` function to add new notifications. `Push` function can take single `string` argument that will add very basic notifiation with default settings.
-For more control and customization you can use object as argument that will allow additional options.
+For more control and customization you can use `object` as argument that will allow additional options.

 ```javascript
 import { useNotify } from "vue";